pacdude/es-theme-minijawn/README.md

 ![MiniJawn 1.0 Collage](https://preview.redd.it/nq9uypzhsi531.png?width=960&crop=smart&auto=webp&s=e3635d75cbaab23a8ed079357b3e74b5e5a4600e "MiniJawn 1.0 Collage")

 ## Installation Instructions
+MiniJawn is available in the latest RetroPie-Setup installer.
+Update it or just the esthemes module, then select _pacdude / MiniJawn_ from the list.

+### Manual Installation
+If you'd like to install the theme manually, follow these instructions:

 SSH into your Pi, or exit Emulation Station to the command prompt.
 Type the following lines, one at a time:

 `cd /opt/retropie/configs/all/emulationstation/`